 The Los Angeles Film School is approved to train veterans by the California State Approving Agency for Veterans Education (CSAAVE).
 CSAAVE operates under contract with the U.S. Department of Veterans Affairs.
 Under the authority of federal law, Title 38 U.S.C.
 CSAAVE operates as part of the government of the State of California.

-The Los Angeles Film School is approved for Army, Air Force, Coast Guard, Marine Corps, Navy, and U.S. government tuition assistance through the DOD MOU.
-The Los Angeles Film School is a member of the Service Members Opportunity College Consortium.
+The Los Angeles Film School is approved for U.S. government tuition assistance for the Army, Air Force, Marine Corps, and Navy through the DOD MOU.

 CATALOG POLICIES